 Primary Blog: This option is the URL of your primary WordPress blog.
 Because WordPress allows you to have several blogs under one account, if you have more than one blog, a drop-down menu appears here, and you can use it to choose the blog you want to set as your primary blog.

 Proofreading: WordPress allows you to proofread your blog posts and page content.
 This section gives you several different options to choose from, such as

-Click the link that says Learn more (about these options) to read about how the proofreader can help you publish better content on your blog.
-You can also select the box next to the words Use Automatically Detected Language to Proofread Posts and Pages to be sure that WordPress auto-detects your language preferences when proofreading.
+Click the link that says Learn More (about these options) to read about how the proofreader can help you publish better content on your blog.
+You can also select the box next to the words to be sure that WordPress auto-detects your language preferences when proofreading.